AlphaKappa44/portfolio-online-surge/README.md

-> "I Created a fast online portfolio for job seeking as a developper (React and Node JS)"
+> "I Created a fast online portfolio (Vanilla JS)
+> for job seeking purpose as a developper (React and Node JS)"

 ## Check it there :https://alexandre-kelifa.surge.sh/